 Burst is the brainchild of Shopify for royalty free images.
 Shopify has made its vast collection of well-curated images, which promote diversity and inclusion, available for both personal and commercial use.

-Shopify makes available 100% free stock photography derived from its own internal photography sessions.
+Shopify makes available 100% free stock photography its own internal photography collection.
 The results are a stunning group of photos for download showcasing ethnic and gender diversity.

 Burst is a great tool for blogging that focused on trending news or millennial content big licensing bills.
-Burst being backed by Shopify means that this free image content is trusted and top-quality.
+Backed by Shopify means that this free image content is trusted and top-quality.

 You can use fancy crave to create an impressive logo, or slick infographics, on a slim budget.
 Remember, just because you use an image as a logo and that image is a former shell of itself does not mean that licensing obligations are not still in play.